FIFA World Cup 2026 Group J Schedule

 Argentina

 The Argentina national team arrives in Group J as the defending world champion and the side every rival will measure itself against.
-Lionel Scaloni still has a squad built on tactical control, deep midfield quality, and elite attacking options even as the cycle evolves.
+Lionel Scaloni still has a squad built on tactical control, deep midfield quality, and elite attacking options even as the phase evolves.
 The opening match against Algeria is important because it is probably the toughest first fixture available in the section.
 If Argentina handles that cleanly, the later games in Arlington should put qualification within reach.

 Algeria